guireibar/teamcity-documentation/topics/configure-java-for-agent.md

 [//]: # (title: Configure Java for Agent)
 [//]: # (auxiliary-id: Configure Java for Agent)

-## Configuring Java

 A TeamCity build agent is a Java application ([supported Java versions](supported-platforms-and-environments.md#TeamCity+Agent)).

 A build agent contains two processes:
-* Agent Launcher — a Java process that launches the agent process
+* Agent Launcher — a Java process that launches the agent process.
-* Agent — the main process for a Build Agent; runs as a child process for the agent launcher
+* Agent — the main process for a Build Agent; runs as a child process for the agent launcher.

 The (Windows) `.exe` TeamCity distribution comes bundled with 64-bit Amazon Corretto 8.
 If you run a previous version of the TeamCity agent, you will need to repeat the agent installation to update the JVM.